5 Ways to Connect with Your Customers AND Learn From Them

 “Customers who are engaged by a brand make purchases 90% more often and spend 60% more per transaction than those who aren’t engaged.” – Rosetta Consulting

 To meet NOW Customer demands, brands increasingly communicate with consumers directly through helpful AI and customer-service automation.
-Brands should make sure a human element is maintained throughout every interaction, and customers can access real people when needed.
+Thanks to the constantly improving Information technology, people don’t have to wait longer in accessing data or contacting support.
+Still, brands should make sure a human element is maintained throughout every interaction, and customers can access real people when needed.
 Customer trust demands both the responsiveness of AI and a human touch.

 Happiest Baby, a customer-first company, strives to sell products and be a source of encouragement and expertise to exhausted parents.
 The company understands the sense of urgency in dealing with their customers and the need to ensure that they feel heard and supported.
 In the company’s original support model, the customer care team did everything and answered all types of questions, with help from hired sleep consultants and specialists.
 However, as high-touch sleep questions via email and phone increased, customers who had quick, transactional inquiries were left waiting for too long.
 Happiest Baby leveraged Simplr Specialists to handle the company’s tier 1 email and live chat inquiries, giving the in-house team more bandwidth to support the sleep and safety questions.
 Now all Happiest Baby customers – no matter their inquiry – are treated with great care and respect for their time.